What is owner financing?

 Do I need to do a credit check for owner financing?

-Many sellers will opt to conduct a credit check on a potential buyer.
-While owner financing does not have any hard-and-fast rules as to creditworthiness, the seller will be able to use their discretion in extending financing.
-If an interested buyer has a history of defaulting on loans or rental agreements, the seller is more likely to decline an offer.
+Many sellers opt to conduct a credit check on a potential buyer.
+While owner financing does not have any hard-and-fast rules as to creditworthiness, the seller is able to use their discretion in extending financing.
+If an interested buyer has a history of defaulting on loans or rental agreements, for example, the seller is more likely to decline their offer.

 Does “for sale by owner” mean owner financing?

 The words “for sale by owner” simply mean the seller is foregoing the services of a listing agent.
 This allows them to avoid paying various fees to a real estate agent.
-They may still be interested in an owner-financing agreement.
+They may be interested in an owner-financing agreement, though that’s not directly related to the decision not to list the property with a real estate agent.

 Bottom line

-Owner financing is certainly a good option for some homebuyers, but it's not a one-size-fits-all solution.
+Owner financing can be a good option for some homebuyers, but it’s not a one-size-fits-all solution.